-Adding to this complexity for CUSOs is the fact that many of them provide more than one service and may utilize downstream vendors as well.
+Adding to this compliance complexity for CUSOs is the fact that many of them provide more than one service and may utilize downstream vendors as well.
 Each of these services has an independent risk profile and associated monitoring frequency.
-Just delivering these documents to their Credit Union clients can quickly become an unmanageable problem: a seemingly infinite number of interactions.
+Just delivering these compliance documents to their Credit Union clients can quickly become an unmanageable problem: a seemingly infinite number of interactions.
 This is an exponential problem and unfortunately, the existing tools (email, spreadsheets, people) are linear solutions and won't solve it without increasing costs.

 Fortunately, the latest influx of solutions from the Internet has provided us with several models that give us hints on how to untie this knot.
 For instance, the sharing or collaborative economy model illustrates a clear path to getting to scale without breaking the bank by opening up the data and enabling each participant to create valuable data.